 - Similar obstructions of the opponent.

-4.6.6 Unsportsmanlike conduct: Unsportsmanlike behaviour of any kind is forbidden and will be checked and sanctioned in individual cases by the admin team.
+4.6.5 Unsportsmanlike conduct: Unsportsmanlike conduct (like time wasting) of any kind is forbidden and will be checked and sanctioned in individual cases by the admin team.

-fourth yellow card (8th, 12th, 16th, 20th, 24th etc. in the following called fourth yellow card), a yellow-red or a red card, he is suspended for the first game of the following week.
-If a player is sent off more than once or receives the fourth yellow card and one or more send offs during a match week, the period of suspension is extended by one additional game per send off/fourth yellow card.
+fourth yellow card (8th, 12th, 16th, 20th, 24th etc. in the following called fourth yellow card), a yellow-red or a red card, he is suspended for the first match of the following week.
+If a player is sent off more than once or receives the fourth yellow card and one or more send offs during a match week, the period of suspension is extended by one additional match per send off/fourth yellow card.

-fourth yellow card1st matchday in 1st matchweek with two games | Suspended on: 3rd matchday in matchweek 2 BECAUSE first match of the following matchweek
+fourth yellow card1st matchday in 1st matchweek with two matches | Suspended on: 3rd matchday in matchweek 2 BECAUSE first match of the following matchweek

-fourth yellow card11th matchday and 12th matchday in matchweek 5 with 2 games | Suspended on: 13th and 14th matchday in matchweek 6 BECAUSE first matches of the following matchweek
+fourth yellow card11th matchday and 12th matchday in matchweek 5 with 2 matches | Suspended on: 13th and 14th matchday in matchweek 6 BECAUSE first matches of the following matchweek

-- Sent off/fourth yellow card 13th matchday, 14th matchday and 15th matchday in matchweek 6 with 3 games | Suspended on: 16th matchday and 17th matchday in match week 7 with 2 matches and 18th matchday in match week 8 BECAUSE the first match of the following match week plus subsequent matches until all card closures have been settled.
+fourth yellow card13th matchday, 14th matchday and 15th matchday in matchweek 6 with 3 matches | Suspended on: 16th matchday and 17th matchday in match week 7 with 2 matches and 18th matchday in match week 8 BECAUSE the first match of the following match week plus subsequent matches until all card closures have been settled.

 4.7.1 Multiple attempts to start a game: A dismissal in the main or deciding match shall also count for a replay match.
 Therefore, no other player of the team who has not previously played may take the position of the player who has been suspended.

-4.7.2 Def-Wins/judged games: Games that are not played regularly, e.g. victory by def-win or judged by admin, do not count as games for which a suspension is imposed (yellow ban, red ban, league ban).
+4.7.2 Def-wins/judged matches: Matches that are not played regularly, e.g. victory by def-win or judged by admin, do not count as matches for which a suspension is imposed (yellow ban, red ban, league ban).
 If the judging system according to §7.5 has subsequently judged a match in which a card suspension has been served, it is considered to have been served.

 4.7.3 Season transition: Card bans are deleted after each season and are not carried over into the new season.